ATLauncher/javascript/README.md

 Each package is a single npm package within the `` scope and is independently published from one another.

-Lerna provides the ability to link the modules up with one another so that packages can be devleoped with a dependency on another package in this mono repo without the need to publish ahead of time.
+Lerna provides the ability to link the modules up with one another so that packages can be developed with a dependency on another package in this monorepo without the need to publish ahead of time.

 ### @atlauncher/atlauncher-scripts

 This package provides all the scripts needed to run, test, lint, build and more for ATLauncher projects.

 Simply include into your project and use the `atlauncher-scripts` command.

 This is intended to allow all projects the ability to run commands the same way and evolve how we do certain things over time by just having it contained within one directory.

 * [More Info](https://github.com/ATLauncher/javascript/tree/master/packages/atlauncher-scripts)
 * [NPM](https://www.npmjs.com/package/@atlauncher/atlauncher-scripts)